DEFRA/software-development-standards/standards/readme_standards.md

 The following attribution statement MUST be cited in your products and applications when using this information.

->Contains public sector information licensed under the Open Government license v3
+>Contains public sector information licensed under the Open Government licence v3

-### About the license
+### About the licence

 The Open Government Licence (OGL) was developed by the Controller of Her Majesty's Stationery Office (HMSO) to enable information providers in the public sector to license the use and re-use of their information under a common open licence.